NorESMhub/norcpm_esp/README.md

   [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1169902.svg)](https://doi.org/10.5281/zenodo.1169902)

 ### Overview
   NorCPM do ensemble data assimilation with NorESM1 and 2.
 NorCPM_ESP apply the process as an ESP component in NorESM2.
-Which use pause/resume to reduce overhead time from restarting model.
+Which modify model data in memory to reduce overhead time from restarting model.

   For now NorCPM_ESP is only DA for BLOM component.